-All vellum and parchment varies in shade and markings from skin to skin and within each skin.
+All vellum and parchment varies in shade and markings - both from skin to skin and within an individual skin.
 This variation tells the story of an animal’s life.
 Species, gender, age, nutrition, health, and geography all affect the grain pattern and visual appeal of each skin.
 This is where it gets interesting.
 That said, there are characteristics that distinguish each species of animal skin.
 The three most available types of parchment and vellum are calfskin, goatskin and sheepskin.

-Calfskin vellum is characterized by a smooth surface; a subtlety dense and random follicle pattern and faint veining patterns.
+Calfskin vellum is characterized by a smooth surface, a subtly dense and random follicle pattern, and faint veining patterns.
 Calfskin is the only animal type that is always considered vellum.
 It is typically produced as Manuscript Vellum, Classic Calfskin Vellum, and Natural Calfskin Vellum.
 Manuscript and Classic Vellum are known to have a soft creamy white color and vary the least skin to skin.
-Natural Calfskin Vellum varies the most in tone and color pattern due to it’s melanin characteristics.
-Think of a beautiful cow out in a field with a coat of brown or black and white areas of the hair and skin.
-That pattern and coloration shows up on a natural skin.
+Natural Calfskin Vellum varies the most in tone and color pattern due to its melanin characteristics.
+Think of a beautiful cow out in a field with a coat of brown or black and white areas of the hair and skin; that pattern and coloration shows up on a natural skin.

 Goatskin Vellum or Parchment

-Goatskin vellum and parchment is characterized by its prominent grain structure and a follicle pattern consisting of rows of hair pores which are sometimes predominantly parallel.
+Goatskin vellum and parchment is characterized by its prominent grain structure and a follicle pattern consisting of rows of hair pores which are (for the most part) predominantly parallel.
 The grain surface is smooth and dense.
 Depending on the country of origin, goatskin may be referred to as parchment or vellum, but more typically it is referred to as goatskin parchment.
 It is produced as White Goatskin, Creamy White Goatskin and Natural Goatskin.
-The grain structure is unique to each skin-- the variations in color, texture and pattern being more noticeable in the Natural Goatskin than in the White and Creamy White versions.
+The grain structure is unique to each skin, with the variations in color, texture and pattern being more noticeable in the Natural Goatskin than in the White and Creamy White versions.

 Sheepskin parchment is characterized by a finer grain pattern than goatskin, and is generally lighter, thinner and more pliable.
 Sheepskin is always referred to as parchment.
-It is produced as White Sheepskin Parchment, Creamy White Sheepskin Parchment and Stained Light Tan Sheepskin Parchment.
+It is produced as White Sheepskin Parchment, Creamy White Sheepskin Parchment and Natural Sheepskin Parchment.

 Pricing for Skins of Parchment and Vellum

 Pricing for skins typically ranges from $15 to $40 per square foot or $105 - $280 per skin.
 Price is determined by type and grade of skin and the origin of manufacture.
-For example, Manuscript Vellum is very labor intensive to make and requires a premium select skin -- therefore it is more expensive than sheepskin, which is easily sourced and less complex to produce.
+For example, Manuscript Vellum is very labor intensive to make and requires a premium select skin, and therefore it is more expensive than sheepskin, which is easily sourced and less complex to produce.
 Cost is also influenced by where the skin comes from.
-Skins sourced from overseas are subject to fluctuating currency exchange and customs fees -- both of which add to the cost.
+Skins sourced from overseas are subject to fluctuating currency exchange and customs fees, both of which add to the cost.

 Dyed Parchment and Vellum